ml-explore/mlx-examples/whisper/README.md

 This will make a text file `audio_file.txt` with the results.

-Use `-f` to specify the output format, `--model` to specify the model.
+Use `-f` to specify the output format and `--model` to specify the model.
 There are many other supported command line options.
-To see them all run `mlx_whisper -h`.
+To see them all, run `mlx_whisper -h`.

 #### API